 The only difference is the length of the handle.

 These are the only two shovels on the Cold Steel website.

 Better prices for these shovels are found on other sites.

 Other quality small shovels can be found in hardware and garden centers.
 The shortest length is 26″ from tip of the blade to top of the handle.
 This is small enough to fit in a rucksack and works well for both portability and size.

 One example is here.

 A drying rack for your hard earned herbs and wild foods.

 There are many choices for this role.

-The one I have found that works the best for me is on Amazon called HYDGOOHO Drying Rack 8 Layer Dryer 2ft Black Mesh Green Zipper.
+One that works well for me is on Amazon.
+It is called HYDGOOHO Drying Rack 8 Layer Dryer 2ft Black Mesh Green Zipper.